withfig/autocomplete/README.md

 </p>

 ## 🧑‍💻 Teams / Enterprise
 Want to use Fig to add autocomplete internal CLI tools?
-Or want to use Fig but have security / compliance concerns.
+Or want to use Fig at work but have security / compliance concerns.

 We would love to help get you set up.
 Please email [enterprise@fig.io](mailto:enterprise@fig.io)